-You can reserve CONAF’s free campsites (Paso, Italiano and Torres) at their office in Puerto Natales or online through their awkward reservation system.
-Through CONAF’s online system, you can also buy park entry tickets.
+You can reserve CONAF’s free campsites (Paso, Italiano and Torres) at their office in Puerto Natales or online through their reservation system.
 Just click on “Reservar Camping CONAF” at the bottom to get to the next page.
-From there, click on “Comprar entradas” which takes you to a registration page.
-(If there is no button to change the language, use google translate.)
-If you register for the first time, click on “Registrese” or “Create account” at the bottom of the page.
+They recently updated their booking system which now seems a lot more user-friendly and self-explanatory.
+You can choose your language in the upper right corner and then search for availability by entering your prefered travel dates.
+Crossed-out dates mean no availability.
 Be aware that you cannot book more than six months in advance, and that you can only book one night at each campground.

-NOTE: Campamento Torres will be closed during the 2018/2019 season.
+NOTE: Campamento Torres will still be closed during the 2019/2020 season, the third year in a row.
 If you are planning a sunrise hike to Las Torres, you should stay at Chileno and calculate a minimum of 3 hours to reach the towers.

 The reservation madness doesn’t stop here.
 If you want to get a spot in one of the private campgrounds or a bed in one of the refugios, you need to book as early as possible.
 Visit Fantastico Sur to book online for the following campgrounds and refugios: Los Cuernos, El Chileno, Serón, El Francés, and Torres (next to Hotel Las Torres).
 Unfortunately, Fantastico Sur has hiked up their prices in recent years which is quite maddening.
 Visit Vertice Patagonia to book in advance for campgrounds and refugios Paine Grande, Grey, Dickson, and Los Perros.